JoeyBGOfficial/Through-the-Wall-Radar-Human-Activity-Recognition-Without-Using-Neural-Networks/README.md

 [1]

-**Caution!**
+**Important!!!**

-After downloading the entire repository, first unzip "Image_Templates.rar" and "Pointcloud_Templates.rar".
+**After downloading the entire repository, first unzip "Image_Templates.rar" and "Pointcloud_Templates.rar".
 Put your own dataset in the unzipped "Image_Templates" folder according to the subfolders' name.
-Next, feel free to use the code!
+Next, feel free to use the code!**

 ## II.
 TWR HUMAN ECHO MODEL ##